 Just as important as fundamentals, history has shown that investor euphoria can precede a bear market.
 Indicators of euphoria may include:

-When euphoric investors start searching for reasons that stocks will keep rising and begin to dismiss negative fundamentals, a bear market could be in the horizon.
+When euphoric investors start searching for reasons that stocks will keep rising and begin to dismiss negative fundamentals, a bear market could be on the horizon.

 Every bull market climbs the proverbial “Wall of Worry”—short-term worries that can boost investor fear and volatility during a broader bull market.
 These worries sometimes even lead to corrections—sharp sentiment-based downturns of about -10% to -20%.
 But these short corrections typically lack the size and scale of a true bear market, and since they are often based on fear, trying to trade around corrections can be a futile exercise.

 Sometimes a bull market runs into an unexpected negative big enough to knock several trillion dollars off global GDP.
 Think of it as a big, bad, unexpected negative that “wallops” an otherwise strong economy and bull market.
-Often investors misunderstand an event’s impact and how it fits into the bigger picture.
+However, while wallops have happened, they are rare.
+More often investors misunderstand an event’s impact and how it fits into the bigger picture.
 Overestimating the potential impact of any event could cause investors to falsely spot wallops or mistake bull-market corrections for bear markets.

 It can be difficult to determine what will lead to the next bear market or correction.
 Timing corrections is nearly impossible, as they start with a bang and end just as quickly.
 And going defensive for a correction could mean reducing equity exposure, which can also set you back.
 We believe most investors are often better off staying disciplined and riding through corrections and other bull market volatility.

-Finally, we debunk one of the most prevalent yet dangerous investing myths: One big bear market and you’re done!
-Chances are, even if you weathered every bear market without making one defensive move, your equity portfolio would still have generated a cumulative profit over the longer term (think 20 to 30 years).
+Finally, we debunk one of the most prevalent yet dangerous investing myths: One big bear market and you’re done.
+Chances are, even if you weathered every bear market without making one defensive move, your equity portfolio would still have generated a cumulative profit over the longer term.
 We’ve observed that bull markets are often longer and stronger than their preceding bear markets.
 Keep in mind that every bear market is followed by a bull market.
 If you wait too long to re-enter the stock market after a crash you may miss out on the next bull market’s initial bounce.

 Worried about what you will do in the next bear market?
 Fisher Investments may be able to help you manage your portfolio through bear markets and other stages of the market cycle.
 Contact us directly to set an appointment.